JibbSmart/JoyShockMapper/README.md

 * **FLICK\_SNAP\_STRENGTH** (default 1.0) - If you have a snap mode other than NONE set, this value gives you the strength of its snapping, ranging from 0 (no snapping) to 1 (full snapping).
 * **FLICK\_DEADZONE\_ANGLE** (default 0.0 degrees) - Sometimes you want to prepare for turning quickly without flicking.
 Pushing the stick perfectly forward is near impossible so you end up turning a little, losing the angle you are trying to hold.
 This setting creates a deadzone for forward flicks: moving the thumbstick forward within this range will be treated as flicking at a 0 degree angle, basically putting you in rotation mode directly.
 The value is applied in both left and right directions separately: setting this to 15 creates a total deadzone arc of 30 degrees.

-**\*Developer note:** The DualShock 4's stick input resolution is low enough that small *flick stick* rotations can be jittery.
+**\*Developer note:** The DualSense and DualShock 4's stick input resolution is low enough that small *flick stick* rotations can be jittery.
 JoyShockMapper applies some smoothing just to very small changes in the *flick stick* angle, which is very effective at covering this up.
 Larger movements are not smoothed at all.
 This is more thoroughly explained for developers to implement in their own games on [GyroWiki](http://gyrowiki.jibbsmart.com).
-JoyShockMapper automatically calculates different smoothing thresholds for the DualShock 4 and Switch controllers, but you can override the smoothing threshold by setting ROTATE\_SMOOTH\_OVERRIDE any small number, or to 0 to disable smoothing, or to -1 to return to the automatically calculated threshold.
+JoyShockMapper automatically calculates different smoothing thresholds for the PlayStation and Switch controllers, but you can override the smoothing threshold by setting ROTATE\_SMOOTH\_OVERRIDE any small number, or to 0 to disable smoothing, or to -1 to return to the automatically calculated threshold.

 The ```FLICK_ONLY``` and ```ROTATE_ONLY``` stick modes work the same as flick stick with some features blocked out.
 The former means you'll get the initial flick, but no subsequent rotation when rotating the stick.
 The latter means you won't get the initial flick, but subsequent rotations will work.